alexa-samples/skill-sample-python-fact/instructions/4-testing.md

 2. Open the **Test** Pane, by selecting the **Test** link from the top navigation menu.

-3. Enable Testing by activating the **Test is enabled for this skill** slider.
+3. Enable Testing by choosing "Development" in the drop down, which should change the status to **Test is enabled for this skill**.
 It should be underneath the top navigation menu.

 4. To validate that your skill is working as expected, invoke your skill from the **Alexa Simulator**.
 You can either type or click and hold the mic from the input box to use your voice.
 	1. **Type** "Open" followed by the invocation name you gave your skill in [Step 1](./1-voice-user-interface.md).
 For example, "Open Space facts".